I am a long-time pet owner experienced with a range of domesticated animals from dogs to horses, mice to snails.

 - Uterine Problems: Only happen in female hamsters, especially older ones that have been bred from.
 Symptoms include: bleeding around the genitals, a smelly metallic brown or yellow discharge, a swollen or lumpy abdomen, protrusion from the genitalia, e.g., something hanging out, symptoms do not improve with antibiotics.
 Your hamster may seem bright and healthy.
 Possibilities are infection, obstruction, tumour, injury, or birthing problems.

-Poor diet: This can cause mushy, sticky or the runs without a strong odour or symptoms of wet tail.
-There may be diarrhoea in the cage, the hamster may be quiet with a loss of appetite but it is not usually as severe.
+- Poor Diet: This can cause mushy, sticky, or the runs without a strong odour or symptoms of wet tail.
+There may be diarrhea in the cage, the hamster may be quiet with a loss of appetite, but it is not usually as severe.
 This can, however, lead to wet tail.
 Cut back on greens and only give them as a treat and do not feed your hamster human foods.

 - Sitting in Their Own Mess: Usually causes a staining or damp urine smell/poo stuck to the hamster that is not runny or mushy.
 Your hamster will likely smell and improve after being wiped with a baby wipe and the cage thoroughly cleaned out.

 The outlook for wet tail is not usually a positive one, especially in very young, very old or very sick hamsters that have gone untreated.
 Remember to get your pet immediately to the vets if you suspect wet tail or another health condition as deaths can be prevented and illnesses CAN be treated.
 With proper care, there is no reason why your friend cannot make a full recovery in time.